ivcap-works/ivcap-docs/developer-guide/Index.md

 ### REST API

 Integrate your application with __IVCAP__ using the REST API and [JSON]{https://jsonapi.org/} data objects.
-The methods and JSON schemas are documented in this docmentaion.
+The methods and JSON schemas are documented in this documentation.

 #### Calling the Rest API

 The API can be used to upload data or modify data, list services, book a service on the data, and retrieve the results.

-API requests to interact with __AVCAP__ data and meta-data must have the JWT authorisation bearer token set, see [Sessions]{#Sessions} for more detail.
+API requests to interact with __IVCAP__ data and meta-data must have the JWT authorisation bearer token set, see [Sessions]{#Sessions} for more detail.

 ## Getting started

 Services built for IVCAP are built using  that may contain one or more workflows.
 Each workflow may contain one or more task.
-The artifacts generated (output of the service) may be a report, file, data set as is reqiured by the needs at the time.
+The artifacts generated (output of the service) may be a report, file, data set as is required by the needs at the time.

 ## Sessions